Every entrepreneur should know the business performance standards related to their business to evaluate it and develop it properly.

 Therefore, we will give examples according to the fields of business.

 Advertising companies on the Internet, this type of company displays ads on blogs and various sites.

-Every company or individual who owns a blog or website makes a request to register with the advertising companies.
-These companies set specific standards for acceptance of these sites.
+Every company or individual who owns a blog or website requests to register with the advertising companies.
+These companies set specific standards for the acceptance of these sites.

 Ezoic Ad company needs the website traffic to be at least 10,000 pageview/month mark.
-While Adthrive Company only approves sites once they reach 100,000 pageview/month.
+While Adthrive Company only approves sites once they reach 100,000 pageviews/month.

 For example, the stock market administration determines specific standards for companies wishing to work in the stock exchange.